Yagoox/ESP32-Light-Tracker/README.md

 </head>
 <body>

-<h1>ESP32 Solar Tracker</h1>
+<h1>ESP32 Light Tracker</h1>

 <h2>Description</h2>
-<p>The ESP32 Solar Tracker is a cutting-edge system designed to optimize solar panel positioning for maximum sunlight exposure.
-By utilizing an ESP32 microcontroller, this project controls the movement of two servo motors, adjusting the solar panel's orientation based on real-time sunlight tracking, ensuring efficient solar energy harvesting.</p>
+<p>The ESP32 Light Tracker is a project to control servos that track light using Light Dependent Resistors (LDRs).
+This project allows three modes of operation: automatic light tracking, manual control via Bluetooth, and a panic mode that sets the servos to a predefined position.
+It also includes advanced features like automatic LDR calibration, diagnostic mode, and logging to an SD card.</p>

 <h2>Features</h2>
 <ul>
-    <li><strong>Real-time Solar Tracking:</strong> The system continuously monitors sunlight intensity using Light Dependent Resistors (LDRs) and adjusts the position of the solar panel to maximize sunlight exposure.</li>
+    <li><strong>Real-time Light Tracking:</strong> The system continuously monitors light intensity using LDRs and adjusts the position of the servos to maximize light exposure.</li>
-    <li><strong>Efficiency Optimization:</strong> Dynamically tracks the sun's position, significantly increasing the efficiency of solar energy harvesting.</li>
+    <li><strong>Efficiency Optimization:</strong> Dynamically tracks the light's position, significantly increasing efficiency.</li>
-    <li><strong>Bluetooth Control:</strong> Integrates Bluetooth functionality, allowing users to remotely control and monitor the solar tracking system via a smartphone or other Bluetooth-enabled devices.</li>
+    <li><strong>Bluetooth Control:</strong> Integrates Bluetooth functionality, allowing users to remotely control and monitor the system via a smartphone or other Bluetooth-enabled devices.</li>
-    <li><strong>Emergency Mode (Panic):</strong> In case of emergencies or adverse conditions, the system can activate a panic mode, moving the solar panel to a predefined safe position.</li>
+    <li><strong>Emergency Mode (Panic):</strong> In case of emergencies, the system can activate a panic mode, moving the servos to a predefined safe position.</li>
+    <li><strong>Automatic LDR Calibration:</strong> Calibrates the LDRs at startup to ensure accurate light tracking.</li>
+    <li><strong>Diagnostic Mode:</strong> Continuously prints the values of the LDRs and the angles of the servos for easy troubleshooting.</li>
+    <li><strong>Logging to SD Card:</strong> Logs light tracking data to an SD card for analysis.</li>
 </ul>

 <h2>Requirements</h2>